9jha27/Portfolio/README.md

 Welcome to my portfolio!

 I created my website using HTML, CSS, and JavaScript and am quite proud of the outcome I had considering I did not use too many other libraries!
+I used AJAX to create my asynchronous contact form.

 Take a poke around.